 No matter if you are going on your first trip as a female solo traveller or have been worldtripping for a while, safety as a woman is a crucial factor in selecting a destination.
 So I gathered various ranking lists of the best female friendly countries out there but got so many replies from solo female travellers.
-Lists are all nice and well but real life experiences and stories are better!
+Lists are all nice and well but real life experiences, realistic solo travel guides and personal stories are way better!
 Therefore, I am giving over the floor to kick ass ladies who have been travelling the world and can tell you about the best countries for women from first-hand experience.

 According to Naomi from Probe Around The Globe , one of the best countries for women is Iran, hands down: